morganmeliment/Final-Project/functional.md

 * Names of any specific files in the project.
 * How you will structure the classes, functions and code in your program.
 * The name of any files or tools that you will use to design the program.
+*

+Introduction:
+Solve Dots is an app that allows you to cheat in dots.
+It tells you the best move based on your board.
+There are currently no dots solvers on the app store despite the app have millions of downloads.

+It will be available on the app store.

+The graphics are solely apples